axelmierczuk/tenrec/README.md

-│    --base-path      TEXT       The base path for the URL.                                │ │    --repo           TEXT       The URL of the repository for the project.                │ │    --name           TEXT       Name of the documentation set. [default: tenrec]          │ │ *  --plugin     -p  TEXT       Plugin path(s) or git repository URL(s) to load the       │ │                                plugin from.                                              │ │                                [required]                                                │ │    --help                      Show this message and exit.                               │ ╰──────────────────────────────────────────────────────────────────────────────────────────╯
+│    --base-path      TEXT       The base path for the URL.                                │ │    --repo           TEXT       The URL of the repository for the project.                │ │    --name           TEXT       Name of the documentation set. [default: tenrec]          │ │ *  --plugin     -p  TEXT       Plugin to load.
+Could be a PyPI package name, local path, │ │                                or git repo.                                              │ │                                [required]                                                │ │    --help                      Show this message and exit.                               │ ╰──────────────────────────────────────────────────────────────────────────────────────────╯
 ```

 </details>